collective/collective.recipe.plonesite/collective/recipe/plonesite/README.txt

     Port for the Zope site used in a VirtualHostMonster path.
 Requires the host option be set.
 Default: 80

+use-vhm
+    Signals whether Plone site should use VirtualHostMonster or ordinary Zope traversal when generating a request.
+Useful for setting up instances that will not be proxied behind Apache or Nginx, such as local development.
+    Default: True

 Example
 =======